ReactVision/viro/docs/web/INTERNALS.md

 `ViroARPlane` do the declarative matching.
 There is no `VROARPlaneAnchor` injection on web — a `ViroARPlane`'s node is just a normal node whose transform is driven by the matched anchor.

 ---

+## Studio scene web host

+Studio scenes (authored in the R3F editor, stored as Viro-compatible data) play on the web through the **same shared runtime** the native StudioGo app uses (`components/Studio/domain/` — the function dispatcher, variable/visibility stores, sound manager, and `viroNodeFactory`).
+That runtime is pure JS and renderer-agnostic; the web host just mounts its output with the `.web` components.

+- **`StudioSceneNavigator.web.tsx`** — picks `ViroARSceneNavigator` (AR via slam,
+  when the scene uses plane detection) or `Viro3DSceneNavigator` (3D); holds the scene data in state; owns the session-scoped variable store; exposes a canvas-based `takeScreenshot`.
+- **`StudioARScene.web.tsx`** — mirrors the native host: builds the stores +
+  `runtimeCtx`, registers materials/animations, and maps assets to nodes via the unchanged `viroNodeFactory.createNode` (its elements resolve to `.web`).
+Mounts in `ViroARScene`/`ViroScene` with plane-anchored content wrapped in `ViroARPlane`.

+**One additive seam in the shared runtime:** `SequenceRuntimeContext.navigate?`.
+The NAVIGATION handler calls it when present (web: fetch scene data + re-render);
+native leaves it unset and falls back to the `VROXRSceneNavigator` push path — so StudioGo is unchanged. `apiRequestExecutor` was already injectable; the web host supplies JS implementations for both (the data source itself is out of scope — the host receives scene data / a fetcher from its caller).

+**Web-unsupported scene features** are skipped and reported via `onUnsupported`: image markers, VR/Quest, native physics, occlusion (plane detection *is* supported via slam).

+---